MZanggl/flooent/README.md

 #### pad

-Fills up number with zeroes.
+Fills up the number with zeroes.

 ```javascript
 given(40).pad(4) // '0040'